-- 1. City of Lockport's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with the City of Lockport.
-In the remainder of this document, the term "employees" refers to this collective group. - 2.
-Sexual harassment will not be tolerated.
-Any employee or individual covered by thispolicy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
-Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-The City of Lockport will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
+- this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
+Retaliation Prohibition: No person covered by this Policy shall be subject to adverseaction because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
+The City of Lockport will not tolerate such retaliation against anyone who,in good faith, reports or provides information about suspected sexual harassment.
 Any employee of the City of Lockport who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
 All employees, paid or unpaid interns, or non-employees3 working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, the Mayor or the City Attorney.
-All employees, paid or unpaid interns or non-employees who believe they have been a target of suchretaliation may also seek relief in other available forums, as explained below in the section on Legal Protections. - 4.
+All employees, paid or unpaid interns or non-employees who believe they have been a target of such retaliation may also seek relief in other available forums, as explained below in the section on Legal Protections. - 4.
 Sexual harassment is offensive, is a violation of our policies, is unlawful, and may subject the City of Lockport to liability for harm to targets of sexual harassment.
 Harassers may also be individually subject to liability.
-Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who allow such behavior to continue, will be penalized for suchmisconduct. - 5.
-The City of Lockport will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
+Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who allow such behavior to continue, will be penalized for such misconduct. - 5.
+The City of Lockport will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexualharassment, or otherwise knows of possible sexual harassment occurring.
 The City of Lockport will keep the investigation confidential to the extent possible.
 Effective corrective action will be taken whenever sexual harassment is found to have occurred.
 All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment.

-3 A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
+services in the workplace.
 Protected non-employees include persons commonly referred to as independent contractors, "gig" workers and temporary workers.
-Also included are persons providing equipment repair, cleaning services or any other servicesprovided pursuant to a contract with the employer.
+Also included are persons providing equipment repair, cleaning services or any other services provided pursuant to a contract with the employer.

-- 6. All employees are encouraged to report any harassment or behaviors that violate thispolicy.
-The City of Lockport will provide all employees a complaint form for employees to report harassment and file complaints. - 7.
-Managers and supervisors are required to report any complaint that they receive, orany harassment that they observe or become aware of, to the Mayor or City Attorney. - 8.
+- 6. All employees are encouraged to report any harassment or behaviors that violate this policy.
+The City of Lockport will provide all employees a complaint form for employeesto report harassment and file complaints. - Managers and supervisors are required to report any complaint that they receive, orany harassment that they observe or become aware of, to the Mayor or City Attorney. - 8.
 This policy applies to all employees, paid or unpaid interns, and non-employees and all must follow and uphold this policy.
-This policy must be provided to all employees and should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employees upon hiring.
+This policy must be provided to all employeesand should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employeesupon hiring.